 - Failure to diagnose and properly treat vascular disease or similar conditions

-- Failure or delays in diagnosing and treating cancer
+- Failure or

 - Clinical errors